-If you’re in a dark location, at northern temperate latitudes, you might be searching for one of the sky’s most spectacular sights … the starlit band of the Milky Way.
-You won’t find it, though, in the early part of the night.
-That luminous band of stars crossing the dome of sky is nowhere to be seen as evening falls in May.
-Where is the the Milky Way to be found at nightfall?
+In the month of May, if you’re in a dark location at northern temperate latitudes, you might be searching for one of the sky’s most spectacular sights, the starlit band of the Milky Way.
+You won’t find it in the early part of the night.
+That luminous band of stars arcing across the dome of sky is nowhere to be seen as evening falls in May.
+Where is the the Milky Way at nightfall this month?

 Bottom line: The Milky Way’s softly-glowing band of luminescence hides behind the horizon at nightfall and early evening in the month of May.
 But if you stay up until around midnight, you’ll begin to see the starlit band of the Milky Way rising in the eastern sky.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.